Sum of the Parts (SOTP) Valuation: When and How to Use It

 Asset-Based Valuation applies for asset-heavy segments where asset values drive worth more than earnings multiples.

-For more on valuation methodologies, see our guide on common valuation multiples.
+For more on valuation methodologies, see our guides on common valuation multiples and comparable company analysis.

 Step 4: Value Each Segment Independently